WATonomousAdmin/wato_website/static/job_postings/Expedited_App.md

 - Experience in previous robotics competitions such as First Robotics
 - Experience with Object Oriented Programming in C++, Python
-- Knowledge of Interprocess Communication with tools such as ROS2
+- Knowledge of Inter-process Communication with tools such as ROS2
 - Experience with AI frameworks such as PyTorch and TensorFlow
 - Research Experience, such as published papers
 - Experience in PCB design and fabrication